jjvanzon/JJs-Reference-Architecture/layers.md

 Sometimes the [presentation](#presentation-layer) layer skips the [business](#business-layer) layer, and uses the [data](#data-layer) layer directly, where the [business](#business-layer) layer would not really add any functionality.

 The [data](#data-layer) layer may be programmed with mostly fixed patterns in this architecture.
 The [presentation](#presentation-layer) layer is mostly fixed patterns too.
 The [business](#business-layer) layer can have patterns as well, but it gets a little more creative.
 If anything special needs to happen, it might be put in the [business](#business-layer) layer.
-It is where the magic happens, so to speak.

 Data Layer